Skip to main content

 • People with learning difficulties

-There should be no obstacles to using
+There should be no obstacles when using

 the website.